garyhogarth/playground/README.md

-# playground
+# Gary's Playground
-A playground of features to test github
+A playground to test features of github and other integrations